eb-backend/node-api4-guided/README.md

 * env value needs to be secret with dotenv, extracts sensitive values . `.env` file is created

+* learned how to use async await to replace promise chaining

 * Specify a port on ENV

   ## .ENV